dchicchon/react-env/README.md

 ### Setting Root and Source Directories

-`Be sure to be in the directory in order to set root and source directories`
+`Be sure to be in the directory in order to set root and source directories` Also be sure to have a src directory with an index.js in the `root` directory.
+There doesn't have to be anything in there, but the app will complain if nothing is there.

 ```
 react-env root // setting root